2020’s “The New Normal”

 MICAH IVENS

 This 2020 team had been through a lot and not just due to covid.
 This football class had always struggled with numbers.
 When they were in 7th grade they had just 6 or 7 committed football players.
 Truckee was battling with all of the media hype around concussions and Pop Warner was taking a hit on numbers all across the country and in particular, Truckee.
 As this team headed into 8th grade there was a major uptick in our recruiting process.
 I told Micah, my son, to start recruiting kids to show up to after school weights when they were still in 7th grade.
 I had never worked with 7th graders and to this day I have never offered it again.
 I believe allowing this class to join the 8th graders in after school weights created the momentum this team would need to field a Pop Warner team their 8th grade year.
 Not only did this group have the numbers needed to field a team, they became one of the best Pop Warner teams in the North for their size.
 This momentum carried them into High School where they had a very successful freshman year losing to only Spring Creek.
-Micah helped this process and became one of the biggest hitters on his team.
+Micah helped with this process and became one of the biggest hitters on his team.
 He worked tremendously hard in the weight room and was a true Wolverine.
+He won the Wolverine award his senior year.
 He played offensive guard and Middle Linebacker.
-Micah had a very strong junior season, worked extremely hard in the weight room, and had his team’s respect.
+Micah also had a very strong junior season, worked extremely hard, and played a major role on the 2019 team earning team’s respect.

 FINN LOPER